-Brevard College recognizes the substantial benefits which students can gain from study-abroad experiences.
+Brevard College recognizes the substantial benefits which students can gain from studyabroad experiences.
 Consequently, the College periodically plans and sponsors international educational experiences for its students.
-The College also has a collaborative arrangement with the Amistad Institute in Costa Rica for the study of practical Spanish language and culture toward completion of a Brevard College minor.
+The College also has a collaborative arrangement for the study of practical Spanish language and culture in Costa Rica toward completion of a Brevard College minor.
 In addition, with prior approval, Brevard College students may participate in international educational experiences sponsored by other institutions, and then transfer academic credits to Brevard College.
 Under certain conditions, study abroad experiences may be used to satisfy the foreign languages/cultures requirement (Area III.D.) of the core curriculum.
-(See page 67.)
+(See page 69.)

 Brevard College is also a member of the Private College Consortium for International Study (PCCIS).
 Through this affiliation, Brevard students in good academic standing may spend a semester or summer in full-time study in London, England.
-Courses are taught by both American and British faculty at Imperial College of the University of London.
 This program is available to students at a cost that is comparable to the cost of full-time study on campus.
-For further information, interested students should contact the Office of Academic Affairs.
+For further information, interested students should contact the Office of Career Development and Exploration.